Australia Coast to Coast

 There are many ways to enjoy the harbor: on a small luxury motor cruiser or sailing yacht, or ferries that take you to Taronga Park Zoo or Manly and the harbor suburbs.
 Take the Darling Harbour Rocket that connects Circular Quay to Darling Harbour where there are many restaurants and attractions such as The Sydney Aquarium, Wildlife World, The IMAX Theater and the Naval Museum.
 For a more leisurely afternoon, take a walk through the Royal Botanical Gardens and Hyde Park, or learn about Australia's National Gemstone, the Opal, at Altmann; Cherny or The National Opal Collection, right in the heart of the city on Pitt Street.

-Starting Accommodation: Four Seasons Hotel, Sydney
+Starting Accommodation: Shangri-La, Sydney

-Day 15 – Depart Sydney
+Day 13 – Depart Sydney

 Ahead of your flight, you will be transferred from your accommodation to Sydney International Airport.